Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Now we will begin to combine multiple tasks at once.
-In this part, we want to apply our phase self-calibration solutions, make another image, and then put this model into the measurement set.
-Most of the parameters are the same therefore there will be minimal hints.
+Now we will begin combining more tasks at once.
+In this part, we want to apply our phase self-calibration solutions, create another image, and then incorporate this model into the measurement set.
+Most of the parameters are the same; therefore, there will be minimal hints.

 • Input the parameters to apply the solutions and make a new image.
-This can use the same parameters as before
+We can use the same parameters as before.

 ### 16) Apply and image target again